-Gold and silver accounts through UPMA are different from traditional bank accounts in terms of safely preserving wealth and minimizing risk.
-Banks only maintain between 2% to 4% of their reserves as cash while UPMA accounts are 100% backed with physical gold and silver that is never leased.
-UPMA accounts aren't subject to bank holidays, bail-ins, capital controls, digital theft, or year to year losses in value through inflation.
-Read below to see some of the other ways members are protected.
+The UPMA’s gold and silver accounts are different from traditional bank accounts in terms of wealth preservation and risk minimization.
+Traditional banks only maintain 2% to 4% of their reserves as cash while the UPMA accounts are 100% backed with physical gold and silver, which is never leased.
+The UPMA accounts aren't subject to bank holidays, bail-ins, capital controls, digital theft, or year-to-year losses in value through inflation.
+Continue below to see other ways members are protected.

-At a traditional bank, depositors typical receive up to $250,000 in FDIC insurance.
-What fewer people know is that by their own admission, the FDIC only maintains about 1% of the reserves needed to fully insure all bank depositors.
-This has led to some skepticism over the value of such insurance if a major financial institution were to fail.
-UPMA insures the full value of each gold and silver account 100%, regardless of size, through private insurance.
+At a traditional bank, the Federal Deposit Insurance Corporation (FDIC) typically grants depositors up to $250,000 insurance.
+However, by their own admission, the FDIC only maintains about 1% of the reserves needed to fully insure all bank depositors.
+This brings to question the value of such insurance in the event of a major financial institution failing.
+The UPMA insures the full value of each gold and silver account 100%, regardless of size, through private insurance.
 Copies of the insurance policy are available upon request.

 Audits & Accountability